mailchimp/content-style-guide/03-writing-about-people.html.md

 ### Vision

 Use the adjective “blind” to describe a person who is unable to see.
 Use “low vision” to describe a person with limited vision.

-### Words to avoid

-Don't use these words in any context:

-- lame
-- crazy
-- schizophrenic